 Certainly not brand new to the Belgian beer world (but new to us) we are BrewViewing the first beer from VLIEGENDE PAARD BROUWERS and their PRÉARIS QUADRUPEL.
 Former homebrewer Andy Dewilde has made a huge statement in just over 5 years in the Belgian beer scene and in the beer industry, overall.

 His beers have won awards and have garnered high praise from the discerning palates of Belgian beer drinkers, and those from around the world.
 We’re looking forward to tasting the Quadrupel for the first time.
-We have our affiliate BELGIAN-STYLE ALES to thank for the opportunity!

 ABOUT VLIEGENDE PAARD BROUWERS